 Alison has a business degree with a human resources concentration from Pacific Lutheran University.
 When she isn’t working to improve the health of her community she enjoys running, exploring her backyard in Valleyford and taking care of her two sheep, nine chickens, three ducks, two dogs and her family.

-As the Executive Assistant to Kristen West and the Program Team, Colleen is responsible for daily office operations including calendars/scheduling, IT, event/meeting preparation, and logistics.
+As Executive Assistant to Antony Chiang and the Empire Health Foundation Board of Directors, Colleen is responsible for all daily office operations at EHF calendars/scheduling, event/meeting preparation and logistics.
 With over 20 years of providing executive administrative support in healthcare and higher education, Colleen brings an extensive range of experience to the position.
 Please contact Colleen if you have any questions regarding the foundation, upcoming events, or scheduling needs.

-Prior to joining Empire Health Foundation, Wendy has worked as the accounting manager or full-charge accountant in an international travel company, a non-profit organization, a manufacturing company, and property management companies in WA and KY.
-She has more than ten years accounting experience.
-Born and raised in China, Wendy has a B.A. in marketing, from Beijing Technology and Business University.
-She worked five years as a retail store chain administrator in Beijing then she and her husband moved to the United States in 2001.
-While living in Kentucky, she obtained her B.S. in accounting from Eastern Kentucky University.
+Prior to joining Empire Health Foundation, Wendy worked as the accounting manager or full-charge accountant at an international travel company, a non-profit organization, a manufacturing company and property management companies in WA, ID and KY.
+She has more than fifteen years of accounting experience.
+Born and raised in China, Wendy has a B.B.A. in marketing from the Beijing Technology and Business University in Beijing, China.
+She worked five years as a retail store chain administrator in Beijing, then she and her family moved to the United States in 2001.
+While living in Kentucky, she obtained her B.B.A. in accounting from Eastern Kentucky University with honors.

 Richard manages the day-to-day operations of the Philanthropy Center, including office space, conference rooms, and the downstairs event center.
 He is in charge of coordinating and scheduling events, managing the office space, and making sure the Center runs smoothly in general.
 He brings over 20 years of experience in facilities and industrial mechanics and maintenance, including over seven years of multi-use facility management.
 If you are looking to secure convening space on behalf of your nonprofit or government agency, you can contact Richard at (509)309-3436.

-Jeri is a Program Coordinator for the Foundation’s Rural Aging Services Program.
+Jeri is the Program Associate for the Foundation’s Rural Aging Services Program.
 She earned her Master of Public Health from Eastern Washington University and holds a Bachelor of Arts in English Literature.
 Prior to joining the Foundation, Jeri had the opportunity to intern with Excelerate Success, a local non-profit working to increase educational attainment for low income and minority populations in Spokane County.
 She also worked for support services with Providence Holy Family Hospital while completing her schooling.
 Raised in Spokane, Jeri looks forward to serving her home community and the Eastern Washington region.